 The Honors Program is not just a program — it’s a community of students seeking more out of their college experience.
 During your experience at GRCC, we will tailor your individual academic plan to introduce you to new ideas, new ways of applying your knowledge and connect you to community leaders and professionals in your field of interest.

-Throughout the remaining time at GRCC, students will have the option of completing Honors Projects and take unique Honors Seminar courses.
+Throughout the remaining time at GRCC, students will have the option of completing Honors Projects, enroll in courses with a service learning component, have an opportunity to travel domestically or internationally as part of a course through a unique Honors Seminar or Humanities course.
 An Honors Project is a unique experience that deepens the student's learning within the classroom, helps effectively communicate (written and/or oral) their new knowledge and build leadership skills.
+Service Learning involves a hands-on learning experience where faculty create a volunteer project to meet course learning outcomes.
 Students work with an Honors Advisor to select courses as part of their academic plan.

 Co-curricular activities also play a significant role in building the Honors community.
 In some instances, students will attend events individually or as a group such as the GRCC Diversity Lecture Series, attending leadership conferences or just social events coordinated by students in the program.